dumindagamage/dataAnalyticsProject01/README.md

 ## Ethical considerations
 * Data privacy: All analysis used anonymized transaction data—no PII was exposed.
-* Bias/fairness: Checked for and documented bias in which customers or products drove the most sales.
-* Societal/legal: Ensured no results would harm customer privacy.
 * Adjusted outlier removal to respect business context (e.g., high-value, legitimate sales).

-## Dashboard Design
+## Dashboard Design --
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
 * How were data insights communicated to technical and non-technical audiences?
 * Explain how the dashboard was designed to communicate complex data insights to different audiences.

 ## Unfixed Bugs
-* No currently unfixed bugs—all code, data cleaning, and graphs work as expected for this notebook-based report.
+* No currently unfixed bugs all code, data cleaning, and graphs except plotly work as expected for this notebook-based report.
-* Framework Shortcomings: No native support for matching returns across fuzzy product or time mismatches; chosen approach works for precise matches only.
 * Skill Gaps: Identified the need to learn vectorized pandas/merge for speed (implemented with guidance).
 * Feedback Evidence: Instructor, Peer and LLM feedback helped improve cleaning workflow and documentation clarity.
-Adjusted approach from row-wise loops to merges for efficiency while working on return analysis though it was not successful at the end with the findings.

-## Development Roadmap
+## Development Roadmap --
 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?